Shuttle/Shuttle.Core.Data/README.md

 # IDatabaseContextFactory

-As per usual, in order to access a database, we need a database connection.
-A database connection is represented by a `IDatabaseContext` instance that may be obtained by using an instance of an `IDatabaseContextFactory` implementation.
+In order to access a database we need a database connection.
+A database connection is represented by an `IDatabaseContext` instance that may be obtained by using an instance of an `IDatabaseContextFactory` implementation.

-The `DatabaseContextFactory` implementation makes use of an `IDbConnectionFactory` implementation, that creates a `System.Data.IDbConnection` by using the provider name and connection string, an `IDbCommandFactory` that creates a `System.Data.IDbCommand` by using `IDbConnection` instance.
-The `DatabaseContextFactory` also requires an instance of a `IDatabaseContextCache` that stores connections and is assigned to the `DatabaseContext` in order to obtain the active connection.
+The `DatabaseContextFactory` implementation makes use of an `IDbConnectionFactory` implementation which creates a `System.Data.IDbConnection` by using the provider name and connection string.
+An `IDbCommandFactory` creates a `System.Data.IDbCommand` by using an `IDbConnection` instance.
+The `DatabaseContextFactory` also requires an instance of an `IDatabaseContextCache` that stores connections and is assigned to the `DatabaseContext` in order to obtain the active connection.

 ``` c#
 var factory = provider.GetRequiredService<DatabaseContextFactory>();